kuiper2000/tropical-dynamics/_sources/Variability/waves1.md

 The dispersion relationship of tropical waves.
 ```

 An easy way to understand wave dispersion is to plot the Hovmoller diagram of variables of interest in a longitude-time plane. (i.e., the figure below {numref}`FIG4-3`).
-If we track along a specific feature (let's say ), the slope of that feature on the Hovmoller diagram represents one single dot on the space-time plot i.e., $(\omega,k)$ is specific pair
+If we track along a specific feature (let's say ), the slope of that feature on the Hovmoller diagram represents one single dot on the space-time plot i.e., $(\omega,k)$ is a specific pair.
+One can also take Fourier transform twice (one along time and the other along longitude coordinate) of the Hovmoller diagram, the yielded result is also the space-time diagram.

 ```{figure} ../tropical-dynamics-figures/TRMM_DYNAMO.png
 :width: 400px